i-am-bee/bee-agent-framework/docs/agents.md

 Your program then decides what to do next based on the retrieved content.
 It may leverage a tool, reflect, or produce a final answer.
 Before the agent determines the final answer, it performs a series of `steps`.
 A step might be calling an LLM, parsing the LLM output, or calling a tool.

-Steps are grouped in an `iteration`, and every update (either complete or partial) is emitted to the user.
+Steps are grouped in a `iteration`, and every update (either complete or partial) is emitted to the user.

 ### Bee Agent